Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/GPIO/Measure Distance HCSR04 Ultrasonic.rst

 -------

 | HC-SR04 is a module that uses ultrasound to measure the distance.
 It looks like a pair of eyes in its appearance, therefore it’s often installed onto robot-vehicle or mechanical bugs to be their eyes.
-| The way it works is that first we “toggle high” the TRIG pin (that is to pull high then pull low).
+| The way it works is that first we "toggle high" the TRIG pin (that is to pull high then pull low).
 The HC-SR04 would send eight 40kHz sound wave signal and pull high the ECHO pin.
 When the sound wave returns, it pull low the ECHO pin.

 |image01|